All of our food is delivered fully pre-cooked with instructions on the label for proper heating using the stovetop, air fryer, oven, or microwave.

 - Set a timer for 10-12 minutes and transfer the tray into the oven once preheated.

-- For best results, rotate your tray halfway through the total reheating time.
+- For best results, rotate your tray halfway through the total heating time.

-Though incredibly convenient and equally as effective, this reheating method tends to be slightly more aggressive on the food and may risk overcooking without yielding any caramelization.
+- Though incredibly convenient and equally as effective, this heating method tends to be slightly more aggressive on the food and may risk overcooking without yielding any caramelization.

-- Poke a hole on the film of the tray with scissors or a knife.
+- Poke a hole in the film of the tray with scissors or a knife.